nidkil/wasabi-other-linux-setup/README.md

 ## Run Wasabi Wallet

-You can now run Wasabi Wallet from the Application menu or execute it from the command-line:
+You can now run Wasabi Wallet from the Application menu (Other > Wasabi Wallet) or execute it from the command-line:

 ```
 ~/.local/bin/WasabiLinux-*/wassabee